What is territory management?

 - Sell a product that needs to be locally available to customers

-- Struggle to balance workload among field team members
+- Struggle to balance the workload among field team members

-- Have sales reps accidentally calling on the same prospects
+- Have multiple sales reps calling on the same prospects

 - Always end up with one person topping the sales leaderboard

-If any of the above sound like your business, read on to find out more about the benefits of territory management, as well as resources to help you effectively manage and grow a sales territory.
+If any of the above sounds like your business, read more about the benefits of territory management and resources to help you manage and grow a sales territory.

 How to know if your existing territories need a refresh